 You also put yourself at risk for gum disease, tooth decay, the spread of bacteria and other infections.

-Many oral health issues are treatable—especially if they are caught early.
+Many oral health issues are treatable with cleanings —especially if they are caught early.
 Sadly, if you allow your teeth to decay, or you allow your gum disease to worsen, you risk serious damage—which may lead to your teeth falling out, or needing to be removed.

 Checkups are necessary to catch oral health issues early, so they can be properly treated and any damage can be reversed.